 - Software is cloud based and can be used from anywhere

-- Focus on customization may yield a larger learning curve
+- Focus on customization may yield a longer set up

 - No customer portal or interface